ceoshikhar/pokedex/README.md

 `src/components` - React components that can be used anywhere in the application.
 They are independent of their usage.

 `src/features` - React components that have specific purpose.
-They are depened on their usage.
+They depend on their usage.
 This is what makes up our application.

 `src/hooks` - Custom React hooks used across many features.